Prof. Dibyendu Das

 Polymer dynamics

-Sadhana Singh, R. K. Singh, Dibyendu Das, and Sanjay Kumar,
+Sadhana Singh, R. K. Singh, Dibyendu Das, Sanjay Kumar,

 Phys.
 Rev. E (Rapid.
 Com.)
 99, 030501 (2019)